Dahiyat Harasta

-Dahiyat Harasta (ضاحية حرستا, literally: Harasta Suburb) is a suburb in southern Syria, administratively part of the Rif Dimashq Governorate, located northeast of Damascus, near Harasta in Eastern Ghouta.
+Dahiyat AlSham (ضاحية الشام) is a suburb in southern Syria, administratively part of the Rif Dimashq Governorate, located northeast of Damascus, near Harasta in Eastern Ghouta.
 Formerly, it was known as Dahiyat al-Assad.

 History

 The suburb was established in 1982 by Hafez al-Assad to house Syrian Arab Army officers and their families.

-On 4 September 2015, the Syrian Observatory for Human Rights reported that dozens of shells landed on Dahiyat al- Assad, information reported casualties.
+On 4 September 2015, the Syrian Observatory for Human Rights reported that dozens of shells landed on Dahiyat al-Assad, information reported casualties.
 The clashes took place between the regime forces and allied militiamen against the rebel and Islamist factions.

 On 10 September 2015, non-State armed opposition groups made advances from Eastern Ghouta towards Tall al-Kurdi and reached positions close to Adra Prison and Dahiyat al-Assad.
-Around 15,000 civilians were temporarily displaced from Dahiyat al-Asad and surrounding areas as a result.
-Government forces subsequently halted the advances in Dahiyat al-Asad.
+Around 15,000 civilians were temporarily displaced from Dahiyat al-Assad and surrounding areas as a result.
+Government forces subsequently halted the advances in Dahiyat al-Assad.

-On 12 September 2015, rebels pushed into the town of Dhahiyat Al-Assad, but were reportedly pushed back by the National Defence Forces (NDF).
-Around 200 men of the 105th Brigade of the Republican Guard were brought in as reinforcements to recapture two hills overlooking Dhahiyat Al-Assad.
+On 12 September 2015, rebels pushed into the town of Dahiyat al-Assad, but were reportedly pushed back by the National Defence Forces (NDF).
+Around 200 men of the 105th Brigade of the Republican Guard were brought in as reinforcements to recapture two hills overlooking Dahiyat al-Assad.